LLNL/zfp/docs/source/modes.rst

 .. c:member:: uint zfp_stream.maxbits

   The maximum number of bits used to represent a block.
-This parameter sets a hard upper bound on compressed block size, and governs the rate in :ref:`fixed-rate mode <mode-fixed-rate>`.
+This parameter sets a hard upper bound on compressed block size and governs the rate in :ref:`fixed-rate mode <mode-fixed-rate>`.
 It may also be used as an upper storage limit to guard against buffer overruns in combination with the accuracy constraints given by :c:member:`zfp_stream.maxprec` and